camunda-community-hub/zeebe-cloudevents-router/README.md

 - WAIT_TYPE: Cloud Event Type to wait

 The worker has two modes:
-- EMIT ONLY: It will emit a Cloud Event and complete the Job
+- EMIT ONLY: It will emit a CloudEvent and complete the Job
-- WAIT FOR CLOUD EVENT: It will wait to receive Cloud Event with a specific Type which will be correlated by the workflow and job key to complete the Service Task.
+- WAIT FOR CLOUD EVENT: It will wait to receive CloudEvent with a specific Type which will be correlated by the workflow and job key to complete the Service Task.

 # Endpoints

-The worker expose HTTP Endpoints to recieve Cloud Events that can be propagated to workflows.
+The worker exposes HTTP Endpoints to receive CloudEvents that can be propagated to workflows.

-- / POST - > Receive Cloud Event via HTTP that will map to a Job
+- / POST - > Receive CloudEvent via HTTP that will map to a Job
-- /message POST -> Receive a Cloud Event that will be forwarded as a BPMN Message for an Intermediate Catch Event
+- /message POST -> Receive a CloudEvent that will be forwarded as a BPMN Message for an Intermediate Catch Event

 You can always access the Open API UI here: http://localhost:8080/swagger-ui.html

 # Examples